Here is a list of known issues and limitations of the Visual Deep Learning.

-On the contrary, if the model is trained with a GPU-aware code environment, it means that all the following operations will have access to GPU(s).
-In particular:
+If the model is trained in a GPU-aware code environment, all the following operations will have access to GPU(s):

-- for the Scoring/Evaluation recipes, you can choose in the Advanced tab whether to use a GPU to run the recipe
+the Scoring/Evaluation recipes - you can choose in the recipe settings whether to use a GPU to run the recipe

-- for the API node, the DSS server needs to have access to a GPU, otherwise the code environment will fail to install.
-Then, for scoring, the model will be loaded on GPU (not possible to run it on CPU), but will only take the required space (thanks to the allow_growth option of TensorFlow).
+on the API node, the DSS server needs to have access to a GPU, otherwise the code environment will fail to install.
+Then, for scoring, the model will be loaded on GPU (not possible to run it on CPU).

 In the context of Visual Deep Learning, it is DSS that handles the session, so you should not use it inside its architecture.
 Otherwise, it could result in unwanted behaviors.

 You can “modify” the session in the UI, when selecting the GPU(s).
 If you modify the “Memory allocation rate per GPU”, it will impact the config.gpu_options.per_process_gpu_memory_fraction of the session.

 We also set the allow_soft_placement parameter to True.
 As per TensorFlow documentation:

 If you would like TensorFlow to automatically choose an existing and supported device to run the operations in case the specified one doesn’t exist, you can call tf.config.set_soft_device_placement(True).

 In DSS this is useful when training on multiple GPUs.